CBD from Hemp and How It's Helped My MS

 Over my time battling Multiple Sclerosis, there have been a few moments where I could point to something and say, wow, that’s been extremely helpful and life-changing for me.
 Starting my current disease modifying therapy (DMT) has been certainly been one, in that it has slowed my progression when other DMTs couldn’t.
 We don’t take DMTs for our everyday symptoms though, so it’s hard to realize their importance when we are still falling down, fatigued, or in pain.
 When it comes to my everyday symptoms, I’ve mentioned before how medical marijuana has been a game changer for me.
 Today, I want to discuss something related, but more accessible, to medical marijuana that has made a major impact on my life: CBD (cannabidiol) derived from Hemp.

 When we talk about marijuana, the two cannabinoids we get the most of are CBD and THC.
 THC is the compound associated with the more psychoactive effects of marijuana.
-These effects can be very helpful to those with MS, however, they are also the reason marijuana is constantly fighting a legal battle.
-THC is what we associate with people getting “high”.
-Most folks using medical marijuana will actually choose a strain that is higher in CBD than THC because it’s the CBD cannabinoid that is often most effective in helping our symptoms like pain and spasms.
-Here is where hemp comes in!
-The hemp plant contains a good percentage of the CBD cannabinoid and a very low percentage of THC.
+These effects can be helpful to those with MS, however, they are also the reason marijuana is constantly fighting a legal battle.
+THC is what we associate with people getting “high.”
+The hemp plant, however, contains a good percentage of the CBD cannabinoid and a very low percentage of THC.
 So people can’t really use it to get “high”, but they can use it to extract CBD for its medicinal properties.
-Because of this, it is much easier to obtain CBD oil produced from hemp than from the cannabis plant.
+Because of this, it is much easier to obtain CBD oil produced from hemp than from the cannabis plant.1

 This sounds great, right?
 It does, but the problem is that it isn’t regulated.
 Producing and selling CBD oil has become a big business, but it can be extremely hard to find consistent and effective product.
 There are various extraction methods for getting CBD oil from the hemp plant, some more effective than others, and you rarely know which method a company has used.
 That can making finding a consistent and effective CBD product difficult.
 It can also mean that many will try CBD oil and not have a positive experience and think it simply won’t work for them, when in reality, they just acquired a batch that was poorly extracted.